abhishekd1996/Bhumio-Assignment/README.md

 # Bhumio-Assignment
-To start Backend locally ,go to server folder and run node service.js.
+To start Backend locally go to server folder, run npm install and then node service.js.

-To start Frontend locally ,go to  client/react-assignment folder and run npm run dev
+To run Frontend locally go to  client/react-assignment folder , run npm install and then npm run dev.